 - How the parties want to divide and dispose of any and all property in the future.

-2. The Basics: What is a Cohabitation Agreement?
+2. What is a Cohabitation Agreement?

 A Cohabitation Agreement, or a Living Together Agreement, is a written contract used by unmarried couples who live together that describes their financial obligations during the relationship and after it ends.

 In particular, the agreement addresses:

 - what happens to property you acquired before the relationship if you one of you passes away unexpectedly

 - how jointly owned property and property acquired during the relationship will be divided if you no longer remain a couple